Non-stationarity in correlation matrices for wind turbine SCADA-data and implications for failure detection

-Each step the cluster with the largest average internal distance is bisected.
-The algorithm is terminated when a set number $N$ of clusters is reached.\\ This is slightly different from the approach used by \cite{Munnix2012, Rinn2015, Stepanov2015, Heckens2020a}, where a threshold is introduced and all clusters are bisected until no single existing cluster has an average internal distance larger than the threshold.
-However, the threshold is then set based on the number of clusters wanted.
-It can easily be understood that the resulting clustering will be the same if one either uses our approach to produce $N$ clusters or chooses the threshold in such a way that $N$ clusters are produced. \\ Applying this algorithm, we split the set $Z^{(l)}=\lbrace C^{(l)}(1), C^{(l)}(1+T), \dots, C^{(l)}(T_{\mathrm{end}}-T) \rbrace$ of all correlation matrices into $N$ subsets $\lbrace z_1^{(l)}, \dots, z_n^{(l)}, \dots, z_N^{(l)} \rbrace$.
-The centroid of each cluster according to eq. \eqref{eq:centermatrix} is interpreted as the mean correlation matrix of a cluster representing its typical correlation structure.
-Thereby, we only need to look at $N$ matrices and a series of $T_{\mathrm{end}}/T$ integers $n(\tau)$ instead of as many matrices. \\ Later on we will see that the emerging typical correlation matrices correspond to different control settings of the turbines.
+Later on we will see that the emerging typical correlation matrices correspond to different control settings of the turbines.
 This explains in a simplified way, why the hierarchical $k$-means works better than a normal $k$-means in our case.
 Approximately, we can describe the controller of a wind turbine as a mechanism fixing certain signals to a fixed value.